forfuturellc/common-circle/Readme.md

 > Does it **work** for my application?

 If your application requires simple user and group management, this module **might** work.

+This module implements common database models and methods such as *user tokens, matching user's password, etc*.
+It aims at reducing the work of re-implementing such common stuff while **not** enforcing a way of doing things in your application.

 This module might **not** satisfy all your application needs.
 It is up to you to see if the module suits your application.
+You can always build around it to meet your needs.
+This way you just focus on the needs the module does **not** satisfy.

 <a name="api"></a>